By Katie Trauth Taylor and Corinne Stanforth

 There are major ethical and logistical downsides to computer-generated content.
 First off, it’s only currently accessible to the world’s biggest brands.
 At a price of about $3k/month for packages that only have the ability to write content like email subject lines, small- and mid-size companies and nonprofits can’t hope to afford it.
 Second, as evident in the latest research on the downfalls of spell checkers, computers cannot (yet) perfectly spot grammar and punctuation errors, let alone keep up with the ever-evolving cultural idiosyncrasies of the English language and its usage.

 Language is and has always been a human-driven tool for cooperation and understanding.
 It morphs and changes as societies do, and so requires vast capacity for perception, adaptation, and response: stuff that an algorithm will never fully capture.
 As DiCesare so smartly puts it: “We still have quite a way to go before our robot overlords descend onto Earth and start pumping out strategic blog posts that convert beyond our wildest dreams.
 And while a computer is always going to beat me in checkers, I bet myself and the rest of Vital’s writers could out-pun, out-wit and out-strategize that computer-generated robot to an embarrassing level.”

 The depth and value of human ideas cannot be clearly and compellingly communicated by machines.
 At least not yet.
+It’s why firms like whitehat, and similar, exist on the market.
 And even if it could, that feat would require massive input from actual humans who create treasure troves of algorithmic possibilities that equal the nuance inside the human brain.
 Technology isn’t quite there yet, and we should all be having intentional conversations about whether we really want it to be.